Economic sustainability

 Climate strategy in the coal sector

-In 2019, the SG Group adopted its Climate Strategy as part of contributing to the fight against the climate change.
-In the strategy, the SG Group commits to refrain from providing new financial products and services to companies that have majority of their revenue linked to the coal sector (coal extraction and transport, coal trading, and coal use for electricity and heat generation).
+In 2019, SG Group adopted its Climate Strategy as part of contributing to the fight against the climate change.
+SG Group is committed to refraining from providing any new active financing to companies having the greater part of their annual revenue linked to the coal sector (coal mining and transport, coal trading, and energy use of coal for electricity or heat generation).

 Uhelný sektor